 The gNB-CU-UP initiates the procedure by sending a GNB-CU-UP E1 SETUP REQUEST message including the appropriate data to the gNB-CU-CP.
 The gNB-CU-CP responds with a GNB-CU-UP E1 SETUP RESPONSE message including the appropriate data.

-If the GNB-CU-UP E1 SETUP REQUEST message contains the gNB-CU-UP Name IE (FFS) the gNB-CU-CP may use this IE as a human readable name of the gNB-CU-UP.The exchanged data shall be stored in respective node and used for the duration of the TNL association.
+If the GNB-CU-UP E1 SETUP REQUEST message contains the gNB-CU-UP Name IE the gNB-CU-CP may use this IE as a human readable name of the gNB-CU-UP.

+If the Slice Support List IE is contained in the GNB-CU-UP E1 SETUP REQUEST message, the gNB-CU-CP shall store the corresponding information and it may take it into account for bearer context establishment.

+If the NR CGI Support List IE is contained in the GNB-CU-UP E1 SETUP REQUEST message, the gNB-CU-CP shall store the corresponding information and it may take it into account for bearer context establishment.

+If the QoS Parameters Support List IE is contained in the GNB-CU-UP E1 SETUP REQUEST message, the gNB-CU-CP shall store the corresponding information and it may take it into account for bearer context establishment.

+The exchanged data shall be stored in respective node and used for the duration of the TNL association.
 When this procedure is finished, the E1 interface is operational and other E1 messages can be exchanged.

 8.2.3.3 Unsuccessful Operation